spencee1315/hw_12/README.md

 ```

 ## License
-This project is licensed under MIT
+This project is covered under the MIT license.

 ## Contributing
 Contributors should read the installation section.